JeremyEsposito/microsoft-365-docs/microsoft-365/admin/activity-reports/sharepoint-site-usage.md

 > [!NOTE]
 > You must be a global administrator, global reader or reports reader in Microsoft 365 or an Exchange, SharePoint, Teams Service, Teams Communications, or Skype for Business administrator to see reports.
+> Microsoft 365 Reports in the admin center is not supported for GCC High and DoD tenants.

 ## How to get to the SharePoint site usage report